marcinma/k8s-workshops/Day1/02_nginx_image/task.md

 ```sh
 docker image build -t my-nginx:1 -f nginx/Dockerfile nginx/
 ```
+2. Run container one more time

-2. Password file is no longe there
+3. Verify that password file is no longe there

 # Forward port